-Who Runs the Royal Family?
-The Women!
+All the Ways Women Are Running the Royal Family

 "It's a common thread, wasn't it?"
 Middleton said to her husband and brother-in-law in a video for the campaign.
 "Mental health sort of seemed to run between all the different areas we were working in.
 So whether it's homelessness and the military with yourself [Harry] or addiction and bereavement with me, there was this, sort of an underlying thread, wasn't there, of mental health and this idea that I suppose all of us coming together to find a common theme."

-Middleton has also continued to learn about postpartum depression.
-In 2018, she visited the Mother and Baby Unit at the Bethlem Royal Hospital to speak with mothers who've experienced it firsthand.
-She also visited the Maurice Wohl Clinical Neuroscience Institute at King's College to hear about maternal mental health challenges.
+Kate has spoken about the intense emotions she experienced as a new mother.
+In 2018 she visited the Mother and Baby Unit at the Bethlem Royal Hospital to hear from the moms themselves, as well as the Maurice Wohl Clinical Neuroscience Institute at King's College to hear about maternal mental health challenges.

 Jeremy Selwyn/Evening Standard/PA Wire